ProjectEvergreen/www.greenwoodjs.dev/CONTRIBUTING.md

 ## Hosting and Deployment

-This project is hosted on Netlify and automatically deploy on each merge into main.
+This project is hosted on Netlify and automatically deploys on each merge into main.
 Release branches will be curated over the course of a Greenwood release cycle and then merged at the time the new Greenwood release is published to NPM.